Barking & Dagenham Greening Network

 At the April meeting, several topics were put forward for future meetings, and two of those were the focus on this meeting- air quality and climate change.
 We agreed that the relevant people responsible for these areas from the Council would come and outline what their role is and what's being done on these issues by the Council.

 • Chris Banks, the Air Quality officer for the Council took us through what the Council is doing on air quality.
 You can see the presentation here.
-And a recording of the presentation here.
+And a recording of the presentation here(External link).

 • Neil Pearce, Head of Sustainability for the Council took us through what the Council is doing on climate change and sustainability.
 You can see the presentation here.
-And a recording of the presentation here.
+And a recording of the presentation here(External link).

-• You can see the padlet board, where everyone could contribute in advance and during the meeting here.
+• You can see the padlet board, where everyone could contribute in advance and during the meeting here(External link).

 After each presentation there was a Q&A and discussion.